 (a) For an offender returning to the sending state, the receiving state shall request reporting instructions, unless the offender is under active criminal investigation or is charged with a subsequent felony or violent crime in the receiving state.
 The receiving state shall provide the sending state with the reason(s) for the offender’s return.
 The offender shall remain in the receiving state until receipt of reporting instructions.

 (b) If the receiving state rejects the transfer request for an offender who has arrived in the receiving state with approved reporting instructions under Rules 3.101-1, 3.101-3, 3.103 or 3.106, the receiving state shall, upon submitting notice of rejection, submit a request for return reporting instructions within 7 business days, unless Rule 3.104 (b) or (c) applies or if the location of the offender is unknown, conduct activities pursuant to Rule 4.109-2.

-(c) Except as provided in Rule 4.111 (e), the sending state shall grant the request no later than 2 business days following receipt of the request for reporting instructions from the receiving state.
+(c) The sending state shall grant the request no later than 2 business days following receipt of the request for reporting instructions from the receiving state.
 The instructions shall direct the offender to return to the sending state within 15 business days from the date the request was received.

 (d) The receiving state shall provide the offender reporting instructions and determine the offender’s intended departure date.
 If unable to locate the offender to provide the reporting instructions, the receiving state shall conduct activities pursuant to Rule 4.109-2.